Day 3: Larrasoaña to Cizur Menor (via Pamplona)

 Lesson (Camino Lodging): I am going to splurge on a private room a couple of times a week.
 I could probably find a friend to share the room and split the cost.
 I am so grateful for the quietness and extra sleep that my body needs!

 The only other pilgrim staying at my place is Jeroen from the Netherlands.
 He was with us at dinner last night and the pilgrim who helped Katie with her blisters yesterday.
-He and I continue our conversations at breakfast, say our goodbyes, finish our packing and go on our separate ways.
+He and I continue our conversations at breakfast, say our goodbyes, finish our packing, and go on our separate ways.

 I then meet Marilee from Colorado, and Katie from Korea, at the town’s bridge.
 To my great surprise, Kwon from Korea decided to join us as well.
-We walk onward, crossing the Rio Arga (Arga river) by bridge several times, and meander through many adorable and tiny villages nestled along the river’s shores.
-Eventually, our bodies need a break and snack, so we stop on the bridge entrance to Villava to rest.
+We walk onward, crossing the Rio Arga (Arga River) by bridge several times, and meander through many adorable and tiny villages nestled along the river’s shores.
+Eventually, our bodies need a break and snack, so we stop at the bridge entrance to Villava to rest.

 TIP (Camino Etiquette): On the Camino, everything is shared.
 I haven’t been shy and always offer snacks to others.
-I have found they willing to share their snacks and supplies with me as well.
+I have found they are willing to share their snacks and supplies with me as well.
 It’s been a great way to meet other pilgrims and begin friendships.

 By sharing our snacks on the bridge, we end up meeting a gentleman from Ireland, Russ, now retired in Portsmouth, UK.
 Because of his cheeky personality, I have to give him a nickname.
 So going forward Russ will be known as our “Lucky Leprechaun.” 🙂 He walks with us for the rest of the day and plans to join us for dinner.